 Mendocino College regularly reviews its policies and practices across all areas through the President's Policy Advisory Council (PPAC).
-These meetings are held monthly and consist of constituency group presidents or designees.
-(I.B.5.3.1) The policies and practices are reviewed on a timeline and feedback is solicited from constituency groups (I.B.5.3.3), approved by the committee and receive various readings prior to going to the Board of Trustees.
-This ongoing process is tracked through the President/Superintendent's office by the executive assistant to the S/P. (I.B.5.3.2)
+These meetings are held monthly and consist of constituency group presidents or designees (IB7\01).
+The policies and practices are reviewed on

-Mendocino College meets this standard through its planned timeline to review policies and clear review processes to ensure constituent representation prior to going to the Board of Trustees for final enactment.
+The District meets the Standard through its planned timeline to review policies and clear review processes to ensure constituent representation prior to going to the Board of Trustees for final enactment.